CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/route.md

 Filtering logic can be extensive and complex.
 Recording the outcome of the filters provides internal and external users an important view of events.
 Logging is particularly important when reports do not pass filtering.

 * **Jurisdictional Filter**
-    * results of this filter are <span style="text-decoration:underline;">not</span> logged.
+    * results of this filter are **not** logged.
 Given that most items are only meant for one or maybe a couple jurisdictions out of hundreds, there is little value in logging here.
 * **Other Filters**(Quality, Routing, Processing Mode Code, and Condition)
-    * Following Jurisdictional filtering, all other filter groups use**_ evaluateFilterAndLogResult()_**.
-Upon failure of a filter in a filter group, the outcome is logged to the ActionLog table
+    * Following Jurisdictional filtering, all other filter groups use `evaluateFilterAndLogResult()`.
+Upon failure of a filter in a filter group, the outcome is logged to the Action Log table.
+See Action Log table in [ReportStream Data Model](https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/design/design/data-model.md#action_log-table)

 ```kotlin
 if (!passes) {
     val filterToLog = "${